LotteWeerts/MSOModel/README.md

 # MSOModelModule

+Welcome to the MSOmodelModule!
+This is the documentation of the model of the MSO as shown in Weerts (2016).
+This README file contains instructions on installation and usage and instructions on how to reproduce the graphs in chapter 3, 4 and the appendix.

 ## Installation

-This is the documentation of the model of the MSO as shown in Weerts (2016).
 To use this package you need to install Python (https://www.python.org/downloads/).
 This automatically installs pip, a package management system used to install Python packages.

 We assume for all commands given in this README that you are in the folder where this file is located.